cevi/nextcloud-hitobito-login/README.md

 - Alternatively login to your nextcloud instance and go to `Administration Settings`.
 Afterwards search `Hitobito Login` in the overview on the left side.

 ### Hitobito OAuth-Token
 Before being able to configure and use this app a OAuth token for it has to be generated on the Hitobito instance to be used.
 The token needs at least the `with_roles` scope in order to work correctly.
 A new OAuth token can be generated in Hitobito under `Settings->OAuth Applications`.
 If you cannot see this menu point you most probably do not have enough rights to generate such a token.
 Please then inform an administrator of your Hitobito instance of your need for such a token.
+You will need to provide a `redirect-url` to generate such a token.
+The `redirect-url` should be defined as follows: `https://<your-nextcloud-instance-url>/apps/hitobitologin/login/oauth`

 ### General Settings
 The general settings section of the configuration consists of the following fields: